Learn How to Become a Self-Taught Data Analyst

 Step 3: Learn SQL to Extract and Aggregate Data

-To become a good data analyst, you will need to deal with databases and extracting data.
+To become a good data analyst, learn how to deal with databases and extract data.
 There is no better way to prepare yourself for that task than by learning SQL.
 Yes, there is a chance that you will never have to use it.
-Your company will present you with an easy to use interface from which you can extract data, so why bother?
+Your company will present you with an easy-to-use interface from which you can extract data, so why bother?

-The truth is that the majority of those interfaces take your request and translate it into an SQL query anyway.
-Learning and mastering SQL will give you immense satisfaction and make your data analyst life much easier.
-Also, you will not need to rely on your other developer colleagues in case you suddenly need to pull thousands of row of data and your interface crashes.
+The truth is that most of those interfaces take your request and translate it into an SQL query anyway.
+Learning and mastering SQL will satisfy you immensely and simplify your data analyst life.
+Also, you will not need to rely on your other developer colleagues if you suddenly need to pull thousands of rows of data and your interface crashes.

 There are many books and resources out there, but I highly recommend “Learning SQL” book by O’Reilly: https://www.oreilly.com/library/view/learning-sql-3rd/9781492057604/.
-The material is concise, easy to read, and you will soon be able to put together “SELECT” and other SQL queries in your sleep.
+The material is concise and easy to read, and you will soon be able to put together “SELECT” and other SQL queries in your sleep.

 an example of sql select query